IRS Compliance While in Collections: A Taxpayer Checklist

 The single most important factor is whether you continue filing and paying current-year taxes on time while your prior debt remains open.
 This behavior tells the IRS whether you are compliant or non-cooperative, and that classification drives enforcement speed.

-- Skipping a current-year filing because you owe back taxes, which the IRS sees as
+● Skipping a current-year filing because you owe back taxes signals deliberate non-compliance with the IRS rather than financial hardship.

-- Ignoring early notice letters before the formal levy notice arrives which eliminates your
+● When you ignore early notice letters before the formal levy notice arrives, you eliminate your opportunity to negotiate.

-- Failing to propose a reasonable payment arrangement before a wage garnishment or
+● Failing to propose a reasonable payment arrangement before a wage garnishment or levy occurs often results in enforced collection action.

 The Compliance Checklist